cfengine/documentation/guide/faq.markdown

 	* [Do I need experience with PostgreSQL?][#Do I need experience with PostgreSQL]
 	* [What are the requirements for installing CFEngine Enterprise?][#What are the requirements for installing CFEngine Enterprise]
 * [Enterprise Scalability][#Enterprise Scalability]
+    * [ Is it normal to have many cf-hub processes running?][#Is it normal to have many cf-hub processes running]
 * [Policy Distribution][#Policy Distribution]
 	* [I have added new files in masterfiles but my remote clients are not getting updates.][#I have added new files in masterfiles but my remote clients are not getting updates]
 	* [I have updated some non policy files and changes are not distributed to clients.][#I have updated some non policy files and changes are not distributed to clients]